madfarizki/dna-test-frontend/README.md

 This project is a test project created by Ahmad Alfarizki for job application purposes.

 ### Demo https://news.madfariz.my.id
+I try to host this project, but encountered issues with fetching the API data as the https://newsapi.org/ service requires payment for hosting or production use.
+Therefore, please run this project locally.

 ## Project Setup